katcipis/sophia/notes/design-deploy-internet-scale.md

-And lately I even like to use code to express the configuration, place it together with the code, version everything together, and any change on one or another requires a new full deployment.
+And lately I even like to use code to express the configuration, place it together with the code, version everything together, and any change on one or another requires a new full deployment (this is not always possible).

 ### Timeouts